A. Definition of Sentence

 who is smart at reading

 b.
 Ahkam always comes late to campus, but Muh.
-Daniel, whose house is so far from campus, always come early.
+Daniel, whose house is so far from campus, always comes early.

 Independent clause :